nowhereland243/toff-holiday-party/SITE_COPY.md

 Your contribution sustains four critical pillars of action.

-**I. Nurturing Artists: The Residency (AIR)**
+**I. Nurturing Artists: The Residency**

-"Creativity Requires Sanctuary."
-The Artist-in-Residence program provides the ultimate luxury to QTBIPOC artists: Inspration and Safe Space.
-We invite artists to live at the Foundation House in Los Angeles for 3-month cycles.
+We invite artists to live at the Tom House in Los Angeles for 3-months cycles.
+Our Artist-in-Residence program provides the ultimate luxury to QTBIPOC artists: inspiration and safe space.

 **II.
 Protecting Art: The Archives**

-"Fighting Erasure."
-We maintain the world's largest repository of erotic art and artifacts.
-This is our defense against censorship.
-We ensure they survive, and shown to the public to keep inspare.
+We maintain the world's largest known public catalogue of erotic art and ephemera.
+This is our defense against censorship in a time where our history is more important than ever.

 **III.
 Strengthening Grounds: Research**

-"Intellectual Armor."
 We refuse to let our history be forgotten or our psychology be pathologized.
 We aim to support research in:

 - **Queer History**: We document and archive the lineages of our community to ensure our stories are canonized in history books rather than erased.